Ruofan0406/SERA-Two-Stage-Seg/README.md

 }

 # Contact Information
-If you have any problems when using this code, please contact: rofanfanwu@gmail.com
+If you have any problems when using this code, please email me: rofanfanwu@gmail.com
 I will try my best to help you!